Razeetech/debianContribution/README.md

 # debianContribution
 Project for the contribution stage of Outreachy opensource internship 2023

-This script wil reads the news page in the Debian wiki, parse the data and write its content to a file in Markdown
+This script will read the news page in the Debian wiki, parse the data and write its content to a file in Markdown

 <h2>How to run</h2>